Hello and Welcome!

 No photo description available.

 After studying world religions for two years in a local interfaith seminary program, in 2014 I was ordained an Interfaith Minister.
 I like to think of myself as an irreverent-reverend, embracing the paradoxes in the human experience we’re having as spiritual beings.
-I also cherish when people — especially women — claim the right to be “unapologetically lazy.”
+Walking the mystical path with practical feet.
+I also cherish when people—especially women—claim the right to be “unapologetically lazy.”
 To find peace in simply “being” versus the state of continual “doing,” which has been glorified by the patriarchy, and is perhaps one of the reasons why our planet is in such a mess.

 In 2017, I earned an MFA from Vermont College of Fine Arts, during which I wrote the above memoir which tells the story of Jamie’s health crisis, the pivot it inspired in our lives, and the spiritual growth and principles we discovered along the way.
 This memoir is a testament to the journey of healing, transformation, and reclaiming balance.